Quick recap of this article

 Don’t hesitate to develop internal tools

-Your developers will likely encounter some bottlenecks or problems that force them to repeatedly deal with certain tasks.
+Your cross-platform game development specialists may encounter some bottlenecks or problems that force them to repeatedly deal with certain tasks.
 In these situations, it is sometimes faster to build an internal tool that automatically completes the task than to do it manually every time.

 Choose the microservices approach